AdaCore/spark2014/docs/ug/alfa.rst

 is stored in a file with extension .alfa for review by the user, and to produce global :ref:`project statistics`.

-GNATprove details which features not in Alfa are used (using parentheses):
+GNATprove outputs which features not in Alfa are used (using parentheses):

 * access: access types and dereferences;
 * ambiguous expr: ambiguous expression;